tomo-chien/usc-crime/README.md

 - Deduplicates by Event # to avoid duplicates
 - Preserves existing data and only adds new incidents
 - Automatically creates the `data/` directory if it doesn't exist

+## Automation

+The project includes GitHub Actions that:
+- Run every 10 minutes to fetch new crime logs
+- Generate updated chart data and headlines
+- Automatically update Datawrapper chart titles (if configured)
+- Commit and push changes to the repository

 ## Notes